eli32-vlc/FMHYedit/docs/posts/Internet-Archive.md

 <Post authors="nbats" />

 #### Internet Archive was hacked today, all 31 million accounts have had their details leaked.
 If you have an account its *highly* recommended to change your password on the site, as well as anywhere else you are using the same login details.
+Don't worry the password is hashed.

 * https://www.bleepingcomputer.com/news/security/internet-archive-hacked-data-breach-impacts-31-million-users/